christinali1017/Algorithm/README.md

 >Another example is ")()())", where the longest valid parentheses substring is "()()", which has length = 4.

 **Idea**: This problem has some similarities with the valid parentheses, we need to use the method in that problem to check if the current sequence of parentheses is valid.
 We use a stack to match the parentheses.
-The difference is that we store the **index** of the parenthese other than index.
+The difference is that we store the **index** of the parenthese other than parenthese itself.
 Because there is only one type of parentheses, so it's ok to store just the index.

 Then how to calculate the longest valid parentheses?
 Like the valid parentheses problem, everytime, we encounter a '(', we push the current index.
 Then if the parentheses is ')', Obviously, if the stack is empty, then the previous parentheses sequence cannot be a valid parentheses, so we update the valid parentheses start position.
 Otherwise, we need to calculate the local longest parentheses.